torvalds/linux/Documentation/networking/rxrpc.rst

 An overview of the RxRPC protocol:

- (#) RxRPC sits on top of another networking protocol (UDP is the only option
+ (#) RxRPC sits on top of aanalther networking protocol (UDP is the only option
      currently), and uses this to provide network transport.
 UDP ports, for example, provide transport endpoints.